valisoftworks/vue-apply-darkmode/readme.md

 This package was created by [Victor Li](https://github.com/victorli08), an avid user of the Dark Reader extension.

-`vue-apply-darkmode` is made possible by [@darkreader](https://github.com/darkreader/darkreader).
+`vue-apply-darkmode` is made possible by the open source [@darkreader](https://github.com/darkreader/darkreader) project.
 If you like this package, please give a shoutout to Dark Reader's developers and consider sponsoring their project!